Ircama/epson_print_conf/README.md

   If the printer is not listed in the configuration or is not manageable, press *Detect Access Keys.* This process may take several minutes to complete.

-  - If the message *"Could not detect read_key."* appears at the end, it means the printer cannot be controlled with the current software version (refer to "Known Incompatible Models" below).
+  - If the message *"Could not detect read_key."* appears at the end, it means the printer cannot be controlled with the current software version (refer to "Models with known SNMP EEPROM access limitations" below).

   - If no errors are reported in the output, proceed by pressing *Detect Configuration.*